LavaLite-Compute/lavalite/docs/testing/00-environment.md

 - PASS / FAIL
 - Any unexpected behavior
-- sysevents excerpt if relevant
+- eventlog excerpt if relevant
 - mbd log excerpt on failure